Blog / Renters

 The phrase “cash for keys” might sound dramatic, but in the world of real estate and residential tenancy, it represents a perfectly legal, voluntary, and often beneficial agreement.
 In its

-The Landlord and Tenant Board (LTB) provides a comprehensive set of forms, each with a specific purpose.
-Using the correct form is not optional—it is required by law and is
+Navigating the Landlord and Tenant Board (LTB) in Ontario requires precision.
+Using the correct LTB forms is not optional—it is required by law and is the foundation for any legal

 The discovery of mold in a rental unit is a major concern for everyone involved.
 For the occupant, it’s a health and comfort issue; for the property owner, it’s a